 Once the IEM is available, the ILEP will be closed to new applicant providers.
-For a limited time20, providers with programmes already listed on the ILEP may apply for the inclusion of additional programmes while engaging in the IEM application process.
+For a limited time18, providers with programmes already listed on the ILEP may apply for the inclusion of additional programmes while engaging in the IEM application process.
 Application forms for inclusion of programmes in the ILEP are available on the ISD website.
-The dates of ILEP application cycles are published on the ISD website.
-Programmes must be fully validated at the time of the ILEP application.
-Only complete and accurate applications received during the application submission window will be considered.
+Applications should be submitted in hard copy to the address included in the application form before the deadline.
+Dates for the receipt of applications are published on the ISD website.
+Programmes must be fully validated at the time of application in order for an application to be considered complete.
+Only complete and accurate applications received during the applications submission window will be considered.
 Incomplete and / or inaccurate applications will not be processed and applicants will be notified.

-All applicant providers will receive an email confirming receipt of their application after the application submission window has closed.
+All applicant providers will receive an email confirming receipt of their application, after the application submission window has closed.
 This is purely to confirm the application has been received as it will not have been reviewed at this stage.
-An unannounced on-site inspection of applicant providers may be conducted at any time to determine compliance with the criteria for inclusion on the ILEP.
-Applications are processed by the ISD staff responsible for the ILEP and their findings presented to the ILEP Committee, which meets before each ILEP update to decide the status of applications.
+An unannounced on-site inspection of providers may be conducted at any time to determine compliance with the criteria for inclusion in the ILEP.
+Applications are processed by ISD staff responsible for the ILEP and their findings presented to the ILEP Committee.
 The Department of Justice will determine which programmes are included in the ILEP, and will be advised in its decisions by the ILEP Committee comprising of membership of the Department of Justice and DFHERIS.
 Applications and information provided to the immigration authorities will be shared with members of the ILEP Committee.
-The ILEP Committee meet in advance of each ILEP update, although extraordinary meetings may also be held if required.
+The ILEP Committee meet in advance of each ILEP update, although extraordinary meetings may also be held.

-Where an application has been approved in full, the provider will receive an email confirming this.
-However, they will also be advised that students cannot be recruited to those programme(s) until the official ILEP update is published on the specified date.
+Where an application has been approved in full, the provider will receive an email confirming this and notified that students cannot be recruited to programme(s) until the ILEP update is published on the specified date.
 Until such time as the programmes appear on the ILEP, visa / student immigration permission applications will be refused.
 As soon as the updated ILEP is published, the provider should check that the information contained in its listings are accurate.
 A programme listing on the ILEP will only be valid until the date of cessation of the ILEP.

-In the case of unsuccessful applications / applications where some of the programmes were refused, email correspondence will be issued and the applicant will be provided with an opportunity to appeal the decision of the ILEP Committee by lodging an appeal application by email within five working days of the decision being communicated.
-Applications may be refused or awarded provisional status by the ILEP Committee and either status may be appealed.
-[Provisional status means that programmes will be listed on the ILEP until the next ILEP update.
+In the case of unsuccessful applications / applications where some of the programmes were refused, email correspondence will issue and the applicant will be provided with an opportunity to appeal the decision of the ILEP Committee by lodging an appeal application by email within 5 working days of the decision being communicated.
+Applications may be refused or awarded provisional status by the ILEP Committee and either decision may be appealed.
+[Provisional status means that programmes will be listed on the ILEP until the next update.
 During this period, a provider must demonstrate significant improvements to rectify the concerns of the Committee which led to the assignment of a provisional status listing.
 Failure to satisfy the Committee's concern(s) will result in the provider and/or programmes being removed from the ILEP, unless a successful appeal is lodged.]